Untamed Alphabets

 Exploration of my identity in between cultures by defining negative spaces

-This project is an exploration of being plural and partial in identity between two countries.
-It is inspired by a book, The Location of Culture written by Homi Bhabha.
-He says that “...these in-between spaces provide the terrain for elaborating on strategies of self that initiate new signs of identity, and innovative sites of collaboration, and contestation, in the act of defining the idea of society itself”.
-As a Korean who lives and works in the United States, I often feel I am straddling two cultures and at times falling between them.
-This project considers such undefined spaces by utilizing and emphasizing the negative spaces people usually don’t see.
+This project investigates the complex dynamics of idenity, situated between two countries, exploring the concept of being both plural and partial in one’s identity.
+Inspired by Homi Bhabha’s book, The Location of Culture, which states “ ...these in-between spaces provide the terrain for elaborating on strategies of self that initiate new signs of identity, and innovative sites of collaboration, and contestation, in the act of defining the idea of society itself”.
+As a Korean living and working in the United States, I often find myself navigating the intersection of these two cultures, sometimes feeling like I am neither here nor there.
+In this project, I explored these undefined spaces by shedding light on the often-overlooked negative spaces, revealing hidden dimensions of our identities and experiences.

 I am not stupid.
 I am a Korean.